Laredo, Texas: History

-The Spanish colonial settlement of Villa de San Agustin de Laredo was founded in 1755 by Don Tomás Sánchez Barrera, while the area was part of the Nuevo Santander region in the Spanish viceroyalty of New Spain.
-Villa de San Agustin de Laredo was named after Laredo, Cantabria, Spain and in honor of Saint Augustine of Hippo.
+The Spanish colonial settlement of Villa de San Agustín de Laredo was founded in 1755 by Don Tomás Sánchez de la Barrera, while the area was part of the Nuevo Santander region in the Spanish viceroyalty of New Spain.
+Villa de San Agustín de Laredo was named after Laredo, Cantabria, Spain and in honor of Saint Augustine of Hippo.
 In 1840, Laredo was the capital of the independent Republic of the Rio Grande, set up in opposition to Antonio López de Santa Anna; it was brought back into Mexico by military force.

 In 1846 during the Mexican–American War, the town was occupied by the Texas Rangers.
 After the war, the Treaty of Guadalupe-Hidalgo ceded the land to the United States.
 A referendum was taken in the town, which voted to petition the American military government in charge of the area to return the town to Mexico.
 When this petition was rejected, many who had been in the area for generations, moved across the river into Mexican territory, where they founded Nuevo Laredo.
 Many others, especially original land grantees on the north side of the Rio Grande remained, becoming Texans in the process.
 In 1849, the United States Army set up Fort McIntosh (originally Camp Crawford).
 Laredo was rechartered as a city in 1852.

 Laredo is one of the oldest crossing points along the Mexico–United States border, and the nation's largest inland port of entry.
 In 2005, Laredo celebrated the 250th anniversary of its founding.

 The etymology of the name for the Spanish town of Laredo is unclear.
 Some scholars say the name stems from glaretum, which means "sandy, rocky place".
 Others state Laredo stems from a Basque word meaning "beautiful pastures".
 Laredo might also stem from the Latin larida, which means gull.

-In 1946, the Plaza Theater opened in downtown Laredo, but it closed in 1999, when the municipal government purchased the property from United Artists.
-In 2001, the Laredo City Council authorized a feasibility study to determine what use the old theater might yet have.
-In 2003, a consultant recommended converting the Plaza into a multipurpose performing-arts center, with dance recitals, concerts, live theater, and occasional films.
-In 2006, the city received an economic development grant for renovation of the Plaza.
-By 2008, renovations were made to the theater marquee and blade design.
-In 2011, a public-private partnership was attempted by two Laredo businessmen, Danny Lopez Jr. and Victor Trevino Jr., but that initiative never materialized.
-In 2018, the city council authorized the solicitation of private entities and nonprofit organizations to operate the theater.
-The council is also seeking input from architects for the concept and design of renovations to the structure.

 Cellist Yo-Yo Ma brought his Bach Project to the Juarez–Lincoln International Bridge in April 2019.